-Figure 5-3 Percent of Tritium Released to the Air for 2018 and 2019
+Figure 5-3 Percent of Tritium Released to the Air for 2019 and 2020

-Appendix Table D-2 summarizes the 2019 air effluent-derived concentration standards (DCSs) sum of fractions for continuous sources.
+Appendix Table D-2 summarizes the 2020 air effluent-derived concentration standards sum of fractions for continuous sources.
 The table contains calculated concentrations for tritium from the legacy reactor areas and the tritium-processing facilities, and for krypton-85, carbon-14, and tritium from the H-Canyon facility during the dissolving process.
 SRS calculates these concentrations based on the annual releases in curies and the annual stack release volume.

 Most SRS stacks and facilities release small quantities of radionuclides at concentrations below the DOE DCSs.
-As in 2017 and 2018, F-Canyon stack had elevated analytical results in 2019.
+As in 2017 through 2019, the F-Canyon stack analytical results were elevated in 2020.
 The elevated results continue to result in a DCS exceedance with plutonium-239 as the primary contributing radionuclide.
 As mentioned earlier in the chapter, compliance with the DCS is when the sum of the ratios of each radionuclide's observed concentration to its corresponding DCS does not exceed 1.00.
-The DCS sum of fractions exceedance for 2019 is 2.08 and has decreased from 5.80 in 2017 and 3.19 in 2018.
+The DCS sum of fractions exceedance for 2020 is 2.85, an increase from the 2019 value of 2.08, but much lower than the exceedance of 5.80 in 2017.
 SRS continues to monitor and evaluate emissions from the facility and will determine whether the Site needs to take action to further reduce releases.